Published: August 12, 2020 | Last Updated: August 28, 2025

 Etsy.

 Etsy is one of my favorite sources for finding indie creations and supporting individual creators.
-While bigger companies have gotten wise to Etsy as a popular resource for “homemade” craftsman-style pieces and gotten in on the action, it still retains its home-grown, indie feeling.
+While bigger companies have gotten wise to Etsy’s popularity as a popular resource for “homemade” craftsman-style pieces and gotten in on the action, it still retains its home-grown, indie feel.

-There are all sorts of weird and wacky finds when you search the term “movie props” on the Etsy website, a lot of which are high quality and add a hand-crafted touch to your film’s props.
+There are all sorts of weird and wacky finds when you search the term “movie props” on the Etsy website, many of which are high quality and add a hand-crafted touch to your film’s props.

 The pricing on these film props can vary widely depending on the seller, but for the most part, most items you might need should be affordable on a budget.